 Scoping A Strategic Review

 The scope of a strategic review should be tailored to the specific opportunity or issue to be investigated.
-In setting the scope, a number of the questions outlined below are likely to be relevant:

 Delivering A Successful Strategic Review

 Start With The Answer

 Strategic reviews are often undertaken under considerable pressure to get to an answer rapidly.
 Every day needs to count.
 You can’t afford to spend time on research or analysis that doesn’t make the final cut.
 The leading strategy firms, therefore, adopt a hypothesis-led approach to strategy formulation (e.g. McKinsey’s Decision Tree or Bain’s Answer First approaches).
 By the end of day two of the project, you should have completed preliminary interviews with the relevant stakeholders and have a good understanding of the existing available data.
 This is a good time to be mapping out the potential answer and logic structure that will underpin the remaining activities.
 A good structure will be logical, cover all the relevant factors that underpin the recommendation, and avoid duplication of analysis (mutually exclusive and collectively exhaustive).
 Having defined the logic structure, you can then identify where the gaps are based on your current state of knowledge, and therefore where additional analysis is needed to test an assertion or element of the recommendation.
 This then becomes the basis of a focused work plan for the remainder of the project.